Optimal Nested Test Plan for Combinatorial Quantitative Group Testing: Introduction

 The group testing problem is concerned with identifying defective items in a given population by performing tests over subsets of the population.
+The objective is a test plan with a minimal number of tests identifies all defective items.
 Under the classic model, each test gives a binary result, indicating whether the tested group contains any defective items.
-The objective is a test plan that minimizes the number of tests required for identifying all defective items.

 The problem was first motivated by the practice of screening draftees with syphilis during World War II, and the idea of testing pooled blood samples from a group of people (rather than testing each person one by one) was initiated by Robert Dorfman~\cite{Dorfman}.
-In Dorfman's test plan, draftees are tested in groups with a suitable size.
-If a group is tested positive, its members are tested one by one to identify the infected individual(s).
-An improvement to Dorfman's test plan was proposed by Sterrett in 1957~\cite{Sterrett}.
-The improvement suggested that once an infected person from a group is identified, the rest of the group is again tested together.

-General formulations of and rigorous attacks on group testing were pioneered by Sobel and Groll in their paper published in 1959~\cite{sobel1959}.
-Sobel and Groll adopted a probabilistic model on the defective items and focused on the problem of minimizing the expected number of tests.
-This formulation of group testing was later known as \emph{probabilistic group testing} (PGT).
-Recognizing the intractability of the optimal solution to the general problem, Sobel and Groll considered a class of test plans with a \emph{nested} structure.
-Specifically, in a nested test plan, once a test reveals a defective group, the next test must be on a proper subset of this group.
-Sobel and Groll characterized implicitly the optimal nested test plan with a pair of recursive formulas and solved them numerically.
-They also established several asymptotic (as the population size approaches infinity) properties of the optimal nested test plan.

-The counterpart to PGT is the \emph{combinatorial group testing} (CGT) formulated and studied by Li~\cite{Li} and Katona~\cite{Katona}.
-In CGT, there are $n$ items among which $d$ are defective.
-There is no probabilistic knowledge on the defective sets, and the objective is to minimize the number of tests in the worst case (i.e., a minimax formulation rather than a Bayesian formulation as in PGT)~\cite{Du_Hwang_book}.
+There are two formulations of the group testing problem, known as \emph{probabilistic group testing} (PGT) and \emph{combinatorial group testing} (CGT).
+The former is a Bayesian formulation that assumes a probabilistic model on the defective items and aims to minimize the expected number of tests for identifying all defective items~\cite{sobel1959}.
+The latter is a minimax formulation that assumes a deterministic value $d$ for the total number of defective items and aims to minimize the number of tests in the worst case (among all compositions of the defective set of size $d$)~\cite{Li,Katona,Du_Hwang_book}.